samyak1409/bulk-downloader/README.md

 ## What the project does

-This project can be used to download any type of files (downloadable) from a given URL in bulk!
+This project can be used to download any type of downloadable files from a given URL in bulk!

 ### Why the project is useful